Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 The entrepreneur:

-A mission is not defined as a vision if it is not significant, and being meaningful makes it inevitably hard to get - and here is the challenge that the entrepreneur faces.
+A mission is not defined as a vision if it is not significant, and being meaningful makes it inevitably hard to achieve, and here is the challenge that the entrepreneur faces.

-Every entrepreneur has difficulties in the realization of the "big purpose."
-One of the differences between a failed entrepreneur and a successful entrepreneur is how much they are ready to continue dealing with the difficulties and not give up and despair.
+Every entrepreneur faces difficulties in realizing their "big purpose."
+One of the key differences between a failed entrepreneur and a successful entrepreneur is their willingness to persist in the face of difficulties and avoid giving up, thereby avoiding the temptation to succumb to despair.

-Example of a project fulfills the vision in spite of difficulties:
+Example of a project that fulfills the vision despite difficulties:

-Kibbutz Ketura inaugurated the first solar field in Israel.
+Kibbutz Ketura inaugurated Israel's first solar field.
 Ostensibly, setting up a solar field in Israel - a sunny country - sounds like a promising venture.
-However, John Cohen, CEO of Arava Power, explained that as a pioneer in this field, he still faces many difficulties in the realization of his great ambition.
+However, John Cohen, CEO of Arava Power, explained that, as a pioneer in this field, he still faces numerous challenges in realizing his ambitious goals.

-Yosef Abramowitz, who thought about the project, said in an interview to Maariv Magazine "At first, everyone told me that it is impossible.
-When someone tells me that it is impossible, it gives me courage, it challenges me, and it makes my eyes lightning."
+Yosef Abramowitz, who thought about the project, said in an interview with Maariv Magazine, "At first, everyone told me that it is impossible.
+When someone tells me that it is impossible, it gives me courage, it challenges me, and it makes my eyes light up."

 Indeed, the difficulties in setting up the solar farm were and still are many and varied.
-They are mostly bureaucratic: Approval from government agencies, endless meetings with the IEC, the licensing process, and more.
+They are mostly bureaucratic, involving approval from government agencies, numerous meetings with the IEC, the licensing process, and additional requirements.

 Despite all that, the project was carried out, and they inaugurated the first solar field in Israel.

-The ability to cope with the difficulties is what leads the entrepreneur to the long-awaited moment of inaugurating the place.
+The ability to cope with difficulties is what leads the entrepreneur to the long-awaited moment of inauguration of the place.

-If the vision is the compass pointing to the direction the company is heading towards, then the question arises - when do you update a vision?
+If the vision is the compass pointing in the direction the company is heading, then the question arises: When do you update a vision?

 A vision is meant to define the company's intentions for some years, but once the vision has been realized, the company needs to "reinvent" itself and come up with a new, meaningful, and challenging vision.

-You update the vision according to technological advancements, environmental and social changes, etc. And the vision must adapt to the changing reality.
+You update the vision in response to technological advancements, environmental and social changes, and other relevant factors.
+And the vision must adapt to the changing reality.

-Often the company changes its vision after better understanding the market in which it operates and finding more meaningful growth directions.
+Often, a company changes its vision after gaining a better understanding of the market in which it operates and identifying more meaningful growth directions.

-A company that realized its vision and hasn't updated it will die down very quickly, as demonstrated by companies like Kodak, Blockbuster, Nokia, Blackberry, and others.
+A company that accomplished its vision and hasn't updated it will die down very quickly, as demonstrated by companies like Kodak, Blockbuster, Nokia, Blackberry, and others.

 There's no time for resting on laurels; you must move forward into the future.

-Waze, for example, succeeded in becoming the most popular real-time navigation system in many countries around the world.
-Now, it's aspiring to become a company that helps people find a shared ride through carpooling, thus reducing the congestion on the roads.
+Waze, for instance, has become the most popular real-time navigation system in many countries worldwide.
+Now, we aspire to become a company that helps people find a shared ride through carpooling, thereby reducing road congestion and improving the overall transportation experience.

 Facebook, in its early stages, aspired to give people the power to share and make the world more open and connected.
 Facebook's vision as of 2017 is: "Give people the power to build community and bring the world closer together."